The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

-In Table \ref{ME_48Ca} we report the observed and calculated values of the \nmeds~for the \dbb~decay from $^{48}$Ca ground state into $^{48}$Ti yrast $J^{\pi}=0^+,2^+$ and yrare $J^{\pi}=0^+$ states, only for the $0^+_1\rightarrow 0^+_1$ there is a measured value \cite{Barabash20}, while for the other transitions there are experimental upper bounds \cite{Belli20}.
-We need to point out that, with respect the expression in Eq. (\ref{doublebetameGT}), they are expressed in $g_A^2$ units.
+In Table \ref{ME_48Ca} we report the observed and calculated values of the \nmeds~ for the \dbb~ decay from $^{48}$Ca ground state into $^{48}$Ti yrast $J^{\pi}=0^+,2^+$ and yrare $J^{\pi}=0^+$ states, only for the $0^+_1\rightarrow 0^+_1$ there is a measured value \cite{Barabash20}, while for the other transitions there are experimental upper bounds \cite{Belli20}.
+We point out that, with respect to the expression in Eq. (\ref{doublebetameGT}), results are expressed in $g_A^2$ units.

-We note that both the experimental and calculated values of \nmeds~ are rather small, compared with those corresponding to the \dbb~ decay of other nuclides (see Ref. \cite{Barabash20} for a recent review of current data).
-As regards our calculated \nmeds~in Table \ref{ME_48Ca}, we have to underline that their reduced magnitude is mainly related to the fact that there is some cancelation between the different terms appearing in the sum in Eq. (\ref{doublebetameGT}).
+We note that both the experimental and calculated values of \nmed~ are rather small, compared with those corresponding to the \dbb~ decay of other nuclides (see Ref. \cite{Barabash20} for a recent review of current data).
+Regarding our calculated \nmeds~ in Table \ref{ME_48Ca}, we have to underline that their reduced magnitude is mainly related to the fact that there is some cancellation between the different terms appearing in the sum in Eq. (\ref{doublebetameGT}).

-We may observe that, as regards the decay between the ground states of $^{48}$Ca and $^{48}$Ti, the \nmed~obtained with the bare operator (a) slightly overestimates the experimental one, and it is three times larger than the one obtained with the effective operator (d), which accounts for the ChPT expansion of ${\mathbf J_A}$ as well as the renormalization due to the configurations outside the chosen $0f1p$ model space.
-This corresponds to a quenching factor $q \approx 0.6$, that is slightly smaller of the empirical value $q = 0.7$ commonly considered in most of calculations that resort to a truncation of the nuclear degrees of freedom \cite{Martinez-Pinedo96,Suhonen19}.
+We may observe that, for the decay between the ground states of $^{48}$Ca and $^{48}$Ti, the \nmed~ obtained with the bare operator (a) slightly overestimates the experimental one, and it is three times larger than the one obtained with the effective operator (d), which accounts for the ChPT expansion of ${\mathbf J_A}$ as well as the renormalization due to the configurations outside the chosen $0f1p$ model space.
+This corresponds to a quenching factor $q \approx 0.6$, which is slightly smaller of the empirical value $q=0.7$ commonly considered in most of calculations that resort to a truncation of the nuclear degrees of freedom \cite{Martinez-Pinedo96,Suhonen19}.

-As regards the role of the two-body electroweak currents, it is worth noting that the value of the calculated \nmeds~ with SM effective operator (d) when compared with the experimental one is very satisfactory and similar to the the result $M^{2\nu}=0.026$ MeV$^{-1}$ we have obtained by deriving \heff~ and \thetaeff~ from the CD-Bonn potential, renormalized by way of the \vlwk~procedure \cite{Coraggio19a}.
+Regarding the role of the two-body electroweak currents, it is worth noting that the value of the calculated \nmeds~ with SM effective operator (d) when compared with the experimental one is very satisfactory and similar to the result $M^{2\nu}=0.026$ MeV$^{-1}$ we obtained by deriving \heff~ and \thetaeff from the CD-Bonn potential, renormalized by way of the \vlwk~ procedure \cite{Coraggio19a}.

 Now, we focus our attention on \zbb-decay candidates which belong to the $0f_{5/2}1p0g_{9/2}$ shell, namely $^{76}$Ge and $^{82}$Se.

 For the calculation of GT-decay properties within such a model space, we expect that the role of the SM effective operator increases, since it is well known \cite{Towner87} that spin- and spin-isospin-dependent operators need larger renormalizations if some of the orbitals belonging to the model space -- specifically $0f_{5/2}$ and $0g_{9/2}$ -- lack their spin-orbit counterpart.